Key Insight for Writing Effective and Defensible Reports

 Responding to Reports from Opposing Practitioners – How Does the Court Navigate Contradictory Opinions?

-- Understanding how a Court considers and weighs up expert evidence – learning from case studies
+- Understanding how a Court considers and weighs up evidence from experts, including contradictory reports

 - Learning from case studies – what aspects of reports have been criticised or attacked including: